USDA-ARS-GBRU/itsxpress/README.rst

 #####

-**This is the end of life version 1 TSxpress.
+**This is the end of life version 1 ITSxpress.
 The new version 2 of ITSxpress, has the Qiime2 plugin built in with the command line version of ITSxpress.
 See master branch of ITSxpress.**